Tutors and Mentoring - Novel Writing Course

 Which genres do the Tutors specialise in?

-6. Lindsey Alexander: Historical fiction, romance, mystery/thriller, literary fiction, young adult, and humour.
+6. Lindsey Alexander: Historical, romance, mystery/thriller, literary, young adult, and humour.

 7. Liz Monument: Dystopian, science fiction, historical, fantasy, literary fusions, and anything quirky or genre-bending.